 Meniscus tears are very common.
-Since most people over 55 will have one and nearly everyone over 70 will have one it is normal to wonder if a meniscus tear can heal without surgery.
+Since many people over 50 will have one and many more over 70 will have one it is normal to wonder if a meniscus tear can heal without surgery.

 The meniscus is a “C”-shaped cartilage disk in the knee.
 There are two menisci within each of our knees.
 A normal meniscus serves a very important role as a shock absorber and as a stabilizer.
 When a meniscus tears, it can lead to pain, instability, locking and it can lead to osteoarthritis over the long term.
 Staying active and staying in the game is important … so getting a meniscus tear to heal may be very important to you.